Student Services

 Prejudice Free Dorset - 3rd Party Reporting Centre

-Kooth.com - A web site to use when the college is shut, but you need to access well-being support
+Kooth.com - A website to use when the college is shut, but you need to access well-being support

 An exciting new FREE online counselling, information and support service, called Kooth.com, available to all young people aged 11-18 (up to 19th birthday) in Dorset, Bournemouth and Poole.